 - During the safety talk let guests know that if they find themselves floating down stream with a rope that a rescuer dropped to let go of the rope and get away from it.

-- UV is hard on bags, Cordura is best material, mesh wears out plus still need to take rope out to dry
+- UV is hard on bags, Cordura is best material.

 - UV breaks down ropes quickly, particularly polypropylene ones, keep lines out of the sun.